 Diabetes in the mother during pregnancy has been identified as a risk factor for HPE, but no other avoidable prenatal risk factors are known.
 People with a family history of HPE or other genetic disorders associated with HPE should consult with a genetic counselor to assess their risks before becoming pregnant.
 Parents who have had a child with HPE should also seek genetic counseling before having more children.

 - Living with HPE can be exhausting, but you will also experience moments of joy with your child.
 Remember to slow down and cherish each of them.

 - Watch out for your own health.
 Parents and caregivers are at risk of mental and physical health problems when they neglect their needs in favor of their caregiving duties.
-Avoid feeling guilty about taking time away from caregiving when you can, and don’t be afraid to ask for help when you need it.
+Don’t feel guilty about taking time away from caregiving when you can, and don’t be afraid to ask for help when you need it.

 - Get help from the HPE community.
 Families for HoPE sponsors online support groups for families living with HPE, and the organization also maintains links to educational and other resources.